AI Summary · Unofficial

 Court of Cassation DecisionJustice & Lawfirst+last pages · 39 pp.

-New Claims Cannot Be Added via Partial Amendment in Civil Lawsuits
+Claims Not Included in the Petition Cannot Be Added via Partial Amendment

 Amended Legislation